 Over a period of years ICNC has built and cultivated close relations with aspiring and seasoned scholars whose writing, research or teaching advanced the field of civil resistance studies.
 Many of these academics are also veterans or current practitioners of nonviolent actions and insightful public commentators of the political events that pertain to nonviolent movements and civic mobilization for rights, freedom and justice around the world.

-ICNC draws on the pool of its academic advisors to lead its Academic Council and to provide the highest quality counsel and guidance on the scholarship in civil resistance studies and the multidisciplinary inquiry on the most pertinent research topics in our field.
+ICNC has drawn, among others, on the pool of its academic advisors to join and lead its Academic Council (AC).
+AC is an agile body with regularly rotating membership tasked to provide the highest quality counsel and guidance regarding the ICNC’s educational activities and the scholarship in civil resistance studies on an ongoing basis.

 Véronique Dudouet, Senior Researcher and Program Director, the Berghof Foundation, Co-Chair of ICNC Academic Council

 Dr. Véronique Dudouet is senior researcher and program director at the Berghof Foundation in Berlin.
 She has been coordinating participatory action research, training and policy advice activities on resistance and liberation movements in transition’ since 2005.
 She holds an MA (2001) and PhD (2005) in Conflict Resolution from the Department of Peace Studies, Bradford University, UK, as well as an MPhil in International Relations and Security and a BA in Political Science from the Institute d’Etudes Politiques, Toulouse, France.